By the end of 1943, wrote Adamson, I was appointed an official War Artist to Coastal Command and the Committee had bought a few

 We gave Tim a charge of morphia, for what help it might have been, and laid him more comfortably, his head resting on my

 knees; and covered him with a sleeping bag in the hope that only shock and wounds were the trouble.
-See Ernest Schofield &
+Above passages are quoted in Ernest Schofield &

-Roy Conyers Nesbit: Arctic Airmen: The RAF in Spitsbergen and North Russia in 1942, William Kimber & Co Limited, London, 1987.
+Roy Conyers Nesbit: Arctic Airmen: The RAF in Spitsbergen and North Russia in 1942, William Kimber & Co Limited, London, 1987, p.
+211.

 Back to main text